English Units 1 and 2

 Who is it for?

 VCE English Units 1 and 2 is one of the English subjects you can undertake in order to qualify for a VCE certificate.
 English is the subject most students enrol in to complete their VCE.
-You must complete a sequence of English (or Literature or English Language) Units 1 and 2 in order to be eligible for a VCE certificate.
+You must complete three English units (or Literature or Foundation English or English Language) in order to be eligible for a VCE certificate, including one Unit 3 and 4 sequence.

 English Units 1 and 2 will appeal to you if you enjoy writing and wish to expand your skills in reading critically, thinking about social issues and speaking and writing about experiences.